Too Short for All The Pants

 Throughout middle school and high school, I had the odd number of pants that I would wear routinely.
 Mind you, most of them were ill-fitted.
 My mom always liked to buy my clothes three sizes too big thinking I would grow into them.
 So things were lose in all the wrong places and had way too many capris as backup in middle school.
 GUESS WHAT MOM?!
 I never grew.

 When skinny jeans became popular, I thought these were the perfect solution for me.
-They are meant to be tight to the ankle, so if they are a little long I can get away with.
+They are meant to be tight to the ankle, so if they are a little long I can get away with it.
 My first was a pair of bullhead black skinny jeans that fit comfortably even though they scrunched way too much at the bottom.
 Literally looked like I stuck thick socks underneath my jeans all the time.
 I realize now they were not as great as I made them out to be, but I loved them all the same and wore them most of the time.

 High school was questionable as well.
-I wanted to get pants that were more fitted for my height since I gave up that I would grow any taller than I was at that point.
-I added a few more ill-fitted skinny jeans to my collections and tried to ditch as many capris as possible.
+I wanted to get pants that were more fitted for my height, since I gave up that I would grow any taller than I was at that point.
+I added a few more ill-fitted skinny jeans to my collection and tried to ditch as many capris as possible.
 I didn't have as many options to choose from especially when it comes to Junior collections.
 I dealt with the over-scrunching and stuck with a few skinny jeans, some crazy printed pants tailored for me, and a couple of the outdated flare jeans.
 I was a confusing mess of style and truly didn't get freedom to explore until I went off to college.

 A Sisterhood of the Traveling Pants Mentality

 I was really inspired by the Sisterhood of the Traveling Pants.
-They found a pair of jeans they could all fit and they bonded over that to keep their friendship alive.
+They found a pair of jeans they could all fit, and they bonded over that to keep their friendship alive.
 Take out the sisterhood from the jeans, and just focus on the fact that they found a pair that fit them perfectly.
 That's the real gem.

-It wasn't until I got into college that I realized my skinny jeans shouldn't be THAT scrunched at my ankle and I shouldn't be folding my pants over like three times just so they don't drag on the ground as much.
+It wasn't until I got into college that I realized my skinny jeans shouldn't be THAT scrunched at my ankle, and I shouldn't be folding my pants over like three times just so they don't drag on the ground as much.
 I decided that I needed to take my pants game to the right level.
 I'm an adult now, I gotta take charge.

 I started researching inseam sizes and measuring my waist.
 What works?
 What doesn't?
 Different stores fit different even if they say they are the "same size."
 The only way to really to find the perfect jeans was to try em' all.
 (Maybe this is just an excuse for me to shop more.)
-With the discovery of all the new pants also came some disappoint.
+With the discovery of all the new pants also came some disappointment.

 While I found pants that fit, I was introduced to a plethora of different pant styles like frayed jeans, culottes, and leather pants that I know won't fit or don't come in a petite style.
 It was kind of a let down, there's just never enough options.
 You kinda have to develop tunnel vision and focus on the right jeans.